lliiia/CIS-4120/README.md

 ## Notes
 This is a static mock; there is no JS or interaction.
 It is sized to 390×844 (iPhone 12-ish) and wrapped in a phone frame.
+Used ChatGPT to generate the color palette and identify the fonts.